-Profiles of Committee Members
+Profiles of Board Members

 Dr. Esther Steultjens (The Netherlands) performed, for her PhD, research into the efficacy of occupational therapy.
 The systematic reviews she published focused on rheumatoid arthritis, stroke, Multiple Sclerosis, children with Cerebral Palsy and community living elderly.
 She is an occupational therapy researcher in the domain of neurorehabilitation with a specific focus on cognitive aspects of occupational performance.
 She executes research with respect to stroke, Parkinson’s disease, multiple sclerosis, and neuromuscular diseases and implements results in OT practice, both nationally and international.